oveee92/vaulti/README.md

 The "secret" variables are indicated with a special tag, `!ENCRYPT`.

-Variable files that could not be decrypted for whatever reason, get a tag indicating the problem, but is left untouched after exiting.

 You can use the standard ansible methods of defining a vault password or vault password file, like `--ask-vault-pass` parameter, `ANSIBLE_VAULT_PASSWORD_FILE` environment variable and `--vault-id`.